 St. Andrews Landfill is the only landfill permitted in the County to receive MSW and C&D material from county residents only; however the County ceased landfilling operations at the site in July, 2001.
 The Landfill is owned by the County and operated by the Department of Public Works & Transportation, using a dedicated Solid Waste Division staff.
 In the case of extraordinary workload at the Landfill, the Department has the ability to temporarily use Highways Division personnel to assist in landfill operations.
 Currently, the landfill property is utilized as a homeowner drop-off site for scrap metal, used appliances, automotive batteries, gas cylinders, scrap tires, yard waste, brush, land clearing debris, rubble material, residential bulk waste, and rigid plastic recyclables along with single stream recyclables.
 Items are sorted and placed in dedicated areas and the materials are then transported to various solid waste and recycling acceptance facilities.
-During calendar year 2013, the St Andrews Landfill facility accepted 11,845 tons of waste.
-It is anticipated that the site has approximately 15 years of service life remaining, depending on the specific waste streams accepted in the future.

-The Landfill is located at 44837 St. Andrews Church Road (Maryland Route 4), in California, Maryland, immediately behind the County Department of Public Works and Transportation building.
-A copy of the Master Plan for the St. Andrews facility is included in Appendix D and additional facility information is provided in Appendix E.
+The Landfill is located at 44837 St. Andrews Church Road (Maryland Route 4), in California, Maryland.
+The facility is located immediately behind the County Department of Public Works and Transportation building.
+A copy of the Master Plan for the St. Andrews facility is included as an Appendix C to this Solid Waste Management Plan.